-For a baby in hot climate, a bath can be a great way to prevent heat stroke.
+For a baby in a hot climate, a bath can be a great way to prevent heat stroke.
 Many babies get crazy with happiness when splashing the water.
-Just remember to let your baby decide if he wants to just dip his toes or have a real bath.
-If the water is colder than 90 F (32 C), your baby should not swim only splash; it is simply too cold for his little body.
+Just remember to let your baby decide if he or she wants to just dip the toes or have a real bath.
+If the water is colder than 90 F (32 C), your baby should not swim but only splash; it is simply too cold for his/her little body.

 If you’re going to swim in a pool, consider smearing your baby with baby oil before bathing.
 The chlorine in the water can really make both your and your baby’s skin dry.
 But remember, your baby will become very slippery, so be careful!